-Examinations are open note and will consist of individual multiple choice questions and short response (3-10 sentences).
+Examinations are open note and will consist of individual multiple choice questions.

-- 2 hours (120 min) is allocated for each test.
+- 2 hours is allocated for each test.
 You will be "timed out" after this.
 Having logged in to take the test once, you will not be permitted to re-enter the test site for that particular test. - The two examinations will evaluate your knowledge of each of the two halves of the course, part I and part II, separately.
 The second examination will therefore only evaluate material presented in part II. - Be advised that, for all tests and examinations, you will only have until midnight on the due date to complete the questions.
 Please remember to sign-in with adequate time to complete each evaluation.